Enquire now

 • Pigmented scars can be treated with peels, pigment-inhibiting creams, Q-switched laser and superficial resurfacing laser.

 • Hypopigmented scars: scars that are white and lack in pigmentation.
 These tend to be challenging to treat.
-We use resurfacing laser in combination with pigment stimulating medication.
+The dermatologists use resurfacing laser in combination with pigment stimulating medication.

 What Is TCA CROSS Treatment For Acne Scarring?